G-Node/nix/docs/storing_data.md

 # Dimensions

 Within the *DataArray* we can store n-dimensional data.
-For each dimension we must provide an **dimension descriptor*.
+For each dimension we must provide a *dimension descriptor*.
 The following introduces the individual descriptors.

 ## SampledDimension

 ![sampled_plot](./images/regular_sampled.png "1-D regular sampled data")

-The same situation as before, the data has been sampled in regular intervals.
+Here we have the same situation as before, the data has been sampled in regular intervals.
 That is, the time between successive data points is always the same.
 The x-axis can be fully described with just a few parameters:

 1. sampling interval
 2. offset